 For fiscal years beginning in 1995, Kansas legislation established statutory limits on increases in contribution rates for KPERS employers.
 Annual increases in the employer contribution rates related to subsequent benefit enhancements are not subject to these limitations.
-The statutory cap increase over the prior year contribution rate is 1.1% of total payroll for the fiscal year ended June 30, 2016.
+The statutory cap increase over the prior year contribution rate is 1.2% of total payroll for the fiscal year ended June 30, 2017.

+The actuarially determined employer contribution rate and the statutory contribution rate for school employees was 16.03% and 10.81%, respectively, for the fiscal year ended June 30, 2017.
 The actuarially determined employer contribution rate and the statutory contribution rate for school employees was 16.00% and 10.91%, respectively, for the fiscal year ended June 30, 2016.
-In the 2015 session, the legislature authorized issuance of \$1.0 billion in net bond proceeds to improve the funding of the State/School group.
-The bonds were issued in August 2015 and deposited in the trust fund on August 20, 2015.

 The Consortium is required to make all contributions on behalf of KPERS retirees working after retirement.

-The employer contribution rate was 10.91% and 22% for the years ended June 30, 2017 and 2016, respectively.
+Contributions to the pension plan for the Consortium were \$14,830 and \$14,394 for the fiscal years ended June 30, 2018 and 2017, respectively.